Center Moe Petrus lines up for his final home game as a Husky.

 What about Thanksgiving?
-I know it's not really as celebrated where you come from (St. Laurent, Que.) but what are you thankful for?
+I know it's not really as celebrated where you come from (

 "I'm thankful we have an opportunity for two more games and to get ourselves bowl eligible.
 I'll be eating some turkey on Thursday and I'll have a good Thanksgiving."

 Can you talk about last Saturday?
 Coach said the team didn't play that well on the line on either side of the ball.
 What can you change coming into this week?
 What are your thoughts?

 "I think it was just some execution things.
 This week we really need to go out and focus at practice and try to transfer it over to the game.
 I thought we had a good week of practice last week.
 We weren't able to carry that over to the game and we need to do that this week."